electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 We then define our own design by adding our own stylesheet.

-To write stylesheets, we use a language called CSS (for 'Cascading Style Sheets').
+To write a stylesheet, we use a language called CSS (for 'Cascading Style Sheets').
 In CSS, we write each rule by including the element name, and then its design properties in curly braces.
 For instance, this rule makes all paragraph text grey:

 ``` css
 p { color: grey; }